You’re alone in the woods.

-Even if you’ve got the best hand crank phone charger so you can top up your battery when the power’s off, your cellphone won’t necessarily return the favor by picking up a signal.
+Even if you’ve got the best hand crank phone charger to top up your battery when the power’s off, your cellphone won’t necessarily return the favor by picking up a signal.

 #5.
 Making a Mesh of Off-Grid Communications

-One way to convert your smartphone into an emergency communication device is with a wireless mesh network.
+A wireless mesh network is one way to convert your smartphone into an emergency communication device.
 Mesh technology is just emerging and promises an effective way of staying connected when off-grid and in emergencies.

-Off-grid mesh communication devices, like the goTenna Mesh, for example, can turn your cellphone into “a self-sufficient mesh network” that operates even when there’s no cellphone signal and the power’s out.
+For example, off-grid mesh communication devices, like the goTenna Mesh, can turn your cellphone into “a self-sufficient mesh network” that operates even when there’s no cellphone signal, and the power’s out.
 As it uses encrypted networks, it’s also completely private and secure.

 Mesh communication devices theoretically work “absolutely anywhere on earth,” but there must be at least one other compatible mesh device within a 10-mile range.

 Furthermore, you can’t just send out a broadcast message in the hopes that it will find a nearby node to pass it on – you can only use nodes known to you.
-At present, this is highly limiting, although goTenna is confident user numbers are increasing, with “deep-pocketed federal agencies and military branches… shelling out for the devices.”
+This is highly limiting, although goTenna is confident user numbers are increasing, with “deep-pocketed federal agencies and military branches… shelling out for the devices.”

 Another drawback is that every hop the message takes to the next node halves the bandwidth, so if you’re miles away from civilization and your broadcast has to hop through a long chain of nodes, it would probably be easier to deliver the message by foot or carrier pigeon.